martyn-hash/The-link/reminders_module.md

 - All scheduled notifications run between 07:00-19:00 UK time (Europe/London timezone)
 - SendGrid is the email provider; credentials should be in environment variables
-- VoodooSMS credentials will need to be added when implementing SMS
+- VoodooSMS is the SMS provider; VOODOO_SMS_API_KEY must be configured as environment variable
 - Push notifications require VAPID keys (already configured)